mathewbushuru/algorithms/README.md

 console.log(fibonacciBetter(10));
 ```

-A way to generalize the runtimes of recursive functions is often O(branches^depth^), where branches is the number of times each recursive call branches e.g 2 for fibonacci.
+A way to generalize the runtimes of recursive functions is often O(branches^depth), where branches is the number of times each recursive call branches e.g 2 for fibonacci.

 <!-- **O(n!)
 Factorial time example - Travelling Salesman Problem**